Orenco station (TriMet): Services

 Orenco station is situated between the Hawthorn Farm and Quatama stations as the seventh station eastbound on the MAX Blue Line, which runs from the station westbound to downtown Hillsboro and eastbound through Beaverton and Portland to Gresham.
+It is also the third station eastbound on the MAX Red Line, which runs from the station westbound to Hillsboro Airport/Fairgrounds station.
 Trains serve the station for approximately 22 hours per day on weekdays, 21½ hours on Saturdays, and 19½ hours on Sundays.
 The headway between trains measures from as little as five minutes during weekday rush hour to 30 minutes in the early mornings and late evenings; the majority of trains run every 15 minutes.
 From Orenco station, trains take thirteen minutes to reach Hatfield Government Center station in Hillsboro, 39 minutes to reach the Pioneer Square stations in downtown Portland, and 92 minutes to reach Cleveland Avenue station in Gresham.
 It recorded 1,297 average weekday boardings in fall 2018.

-The station connects to TriMet bus route 47–Main/Evergreen, which runs on weekdays to Hillsboro Central Transit Center and the Rock Creek campus of Portland Community College.
+The station is served by TriMet bus route 47–Main/Evergreen, which runs on weekdays to Hillsboro Central Transit Center and the Rock Creek campus of Portland Community College.
 Additionally, Ride Connection's North Hillsboro Link offers a free weekday bus service between the station and employment areas in North Hillsboro, while Intel operates a shuttle bus to transport employees to and from its nearby Ronler Acres campus.